New Petrol Price in Pakistan Today (03-10-2025)

 LPG Price

-Liquefied Petroleum Gas (LPG) is a vehicle fuel for household natural gas requirements.
+Liquefied Petroleum Gas (LPG) is a vehicle fuel used to meet household natural gas requirements.

 The price of LPG in Pakistan is PKR 254.86 per kg, effective December 1, 2023.